kennethtiet/kennethtiet.github.io/_projects/9_project.md

 ---
 layout: page
-title: Food Menu
+title: Home Cooking Food Menu
-description: Simple food menu for home cooking inspiration!
+description: Simple food menu for cooking inspiration!
 img: assets/img/menu/menu.jpg
 importance: 2
 category: fun
 ---

+## Introduction

-Created a food menu for home use.
-My family struggles sometimes on deciding what to cook so my sister and I created a food menu complete with categories, pictures, and huge text to speed up our decision making process.
+My sister and I created a home-cooking menu for the home.
+We sometimes struggle on deciding what to cook so we crafted this solution complete with categories, pictures, and huge text to speed up our decision making process.

-Its not the best visually unlike some great templates we found on canva, but it does the job pretty well!

-This menu sits on our kitchen counter and is frequently used for food inspiration.
+## Planning

-We focused on adding foods that were:
+We focused on adding foods that we:

+- wanted to eat
-- easy to make
+- and were easy to make

-- interchangeable ingredients
-- different enough so that we didn't add redundant items and made the menu super big
+We started by brainstorming a list of all the foods and pruned them until we got our final set of foods.

+## Implementation

+From then on we gathered pictures of the food as well as the name and organized them and built the pages of the menu on canva.
+We then printed the pages in color at our local library, placed them in sheet protectors, and collected them in a binder that rests on our kitchen counter.
+This menu has helped reduced the time it takes to choose what to make for dinner!

 Here are some of the pages we have on our menu: